ResetPower/Epherome/README.md

 We will provide an extension API in the future.
 Once it's available, this line of text will be replaced with entrances of extension API documents.

-We encourages people contribute to this project by developing extensions.
+We encourage people contribute to this project by developing extensions.

 ## Contribution